 My name is Beth Ward, and I’m an Atlanta-based writer, editor, and digital storyteller.
-A word-crafter and professional question-asker.
+A word-crafter, professional question-asker.

-As a journalist, my favorite tales to tell are those about art, culture, and women’s health, and you can find my bylines in/on The Rumpus, NPR, BUST, Atlanta, Creative Nonfiction, The Bitter Southerner, Atlas Obscura, Pigeon Pages Literary Journal, Diversity in Action, Girls at Library, the Atlanta Journal-Constitution and elsewhere.
-I’ve also been a recurring guest on Georgia Public Broadcasting’s On Second Thought, and my work has been featured on West Virginia Public Radio.
+As a journalist, I’m most passionate about telling womxn’s stories, how they intersect with such varied genres and verticals as art, history, health, even horror.
+You can find my bylines in/on The Rumpus, London-based Suspira Magazine, NPR, BUST, Atlanta, Creative Nonfiction, The Bitter Southerner, Atlas Obscura, Pigeon Pages Literary Journal, Diversity in Action, Girls at Library, and elsewhere.
+I’ve also been a recurring guest on Georgia Public Broadcasting’s On Second Thought, and my work has also been featured on West Virginia Public Radio.

-My clients – including Modern Mystic Shop, Nest Collaborative, Subway Restaurants and Children’s Healthcare of Atlanta – seek me out for my ability to craft compelling, person-driven content that increases readership by effectively bridging the gap between editorial and marketing, humanizing their brand to more genuinely connect with their audience.
+As a content writer and strategist, my clients – including The Tender Foundation, Modern Mystic Shop, and Children’s Healthcare of Atlanta – seek me out for my ability to craft compelling, person-driven content that increases readership by effectively bridging the gap between editorial and marketing, humanizing their brand to more genuinely connect with their audience.

 “I have hated words and I have loved them, and I hope I have made them right.” -Markus Zusak

-In August 2019, I was named managing editor of the Dream Warriors Foundation Magazine, editorial arm of the Dream Warriors Foundation.
+In August 2019, I was named editorial manager of the Dream Warriors Foundation Magazine, editorial arm of the Dream Warriors Foundation.
 DWF is an Atlanta-based nonprofit that empowers womxn through grants and community outreach initiatives.
 I also work with VIDA: Women in Literary Arts as a volunteer nonfiction editor for the VIDA Review.

 Prior to these positions, I served as the books editor for ARTS ATL, a preeminent source for independent arts & culture coverage in Atlanta.